maxheins/iot/README.md

 #define PIXEL_TYPE    NEO_GRB + NEO_KHZ800
 ```

-The next line declares a NeoPixel object.
+The next line declares a **NeoPixel object**.
 We will refer to this by name later to control the strip of pixels.
 There are three parameters or arguments in the parentheses.
 These are the one we just defined.

 ```
 Adafruit_NeoPixel strip = Adafruit_NeoPixel(PIXEL_COUNT, PIXEL_PIN, PIXEL_TYPE);